 Board of Directors

-Dr. Elisabeth Maurer is the principal inventor of ThromboLUX® and the founder of LightIntegra Technology.
+Dr. Elisabeth Maurer is the principal inventor of ThromboLUX and the founder of LightIntegra Technology.
 Elisabeth has over twenty years of research experience devoting her career to understanding platelet function and the application of dynamic light scattering.
 She was a scientist with Canadian Blood Services and holds the position of Adjunct Scientist with CBS since 2010.
-Elisabeth also holds a position as Clinical Associate Professor with the University of British Columbia and is an active member of a number of organizations with a focus on blood transfusion such as AABB, CSTM, ISTH and the UBC CBR.
+Elisabeth also holds a position as Clinical Associate Professor with the University of British Columbia and is an active member of a number of organizations with a focus on blood transfusion such as AABB, CSTM, ISBT and the UBC CBR.
 She received her Ph.D. in physical chemistry from the Karl-Franzens University in Graz, Austria.

 Brent was an early employee at MDI Mobile Data International, where he pioneered the marketing of wireless communications into the North American utility industry.
 Subsequent to MDI, Brent was a co-founder of MDSI Mobile Data Solutions Inc., a leading provider of wireless workforce management solutions in the utilities and telecommunications industries worldwide.
 MDSI went public on NASDAQ in the late 1990’s and has since been taken private again.
 Following MDSI, Brent became the first CEO of Abebooks.com, one of the world’s largest Internet sources of used, rare, and out-of-print books.
 Abebooks was sold to Amazon in a transaction that provided healthy returns for founders, employees, and investors.
 Brent is currently the President and CEO of Aquila Diagnostic Systems Inc. Aquila is commercializing its patented solutions for point-of-care DNA/RNA diagnostic testing.